PipedreamHQ/pipedream/README.md

 Pipedream is a platform for running hosted, backend components.

-**Pipedream components are reusable Node.js modules that run code on specific events**: HTTP requests, timers, and more.
+**Pipedream components are reusable Node.js modules that run code on specific events**: HTTP requests and timers.
 Components are [free to run](#pricing) and [simple to learn](COMPONENT-API.md).
 Here's a component that spins up a hosted HTTP server on deploy and logs inbound HTTP requests:

 ```javascript
 module.exports = {